Goreme Cappadocia Kapadokya, Turkey Travel Guide

 Uber has limited presence.
 BiTaksi is a local Turkish taxi app.
 Hotels can organize local drivers.

 Use licensed taxis.
-When using an app, confirm car and driver match details.
+If you use an app, confirm car and driver match details.
 Generally safe.

 Various vehicle rental alternatives accommodate independent exploration in Cappadocia, offering flexibility and access to more remote sites.